 In addition to the mandatory seminar attendance requirement, students must also pass a comprehensive examination:

 A) Oral Presentation.
-Present a paper from the recent Neuroscience literature to the faculty and other senior majors and answer questions from that faculty. (only available to Students in the class of 2016)
+Present a paper from the recent Neuroscience literature to the faculty and other senior majors and answer questions from that faculty.

 Important points for both forms of exam: